cometh-hq/keystore-contracts/README.md

 <img src="/readme/storage-verifier.png">

-## 🛠 User Operation verification on destination chain
+## 🛠 ERC7579 compliant Validator verificaties userops on destination chain

 This module must be enabled on the user's smart account to support cross-chain signer verification.
 When a UserOperation is received, the validator extracts a SignatureData structure containing:
 A standard ECDSA signature from a key registered in the keystore,